Russell-Waterhouse/blog/content/post/haskell-1-year.md

 ### Fearless Concurrency

-I haven't done any concurrency, but I think that's noteworthy, and I want to talk about it for a second.
+I haven't done any concurrency in Haskell, but I think that's noteworthy, and I want to talk about it for a second.
 Most of the programs that we write take some data from somewhere, modify it a little, and put it somewhere else.

 That's it.

-And you can make that concurrent at the per-data level, where each input is processed concurrently, the way that modern web servers or databases do.
+And you can make that concurrent at the per-data level, where each independent piece of input is processed concurrently, the way that modern web servers or databases do.

-But for each input, usually the data has to go through transformation A, then B, then C, then the result is spit out wherever you're putting data, be that CSV, Database, or HTTP response.
+But for each independent bit of input, usually the data has to go through transformation A, then B, then C, then the result is spit out wherever you're putting data, be that CSV, Database, or HTTP response.
 And if C depends on B which depends on A, which it almost always does in my experience, you can't make that any more concurrent.

 So, maybe Haskell has a great concurrency experience, and maybe it has a terrible one, but I think the fact that I have no idea after a year of shipping